Performance Management Process

 Personal conduct detrimental to state service may also result in decision-making leave, demotion, or dismissal.
 The grounds for such actions are discussed in PPM Chapter 4020, Positive Discipline of Classified Employees.

 A permanent classified employee may, within 7 calendar days after having the opportunity to sign the Performance Management Process Form, appeal an overall rating other than "Exceptional."
-That appeal should be submitted in writing to Employee Relations, who will mediate the issue if both the employee and the rater are willing.
+That appeal should be submitted in writing to the Division of Human Resources, who will mediate the issue if both the employee and the rater are willing.

 Part 1: Performance Planning